This page is for the 1st Huntress, Helena Wayne.

 Post-Flashpoint / Earth 2

-In the New 52, Helena Wayne is reintroduced after twenty years later back on Earth-2 in the new DC Continuity.
-Nonetheless the character maintained some ties to the Bertinelli version of the character, displaying a willingness to use more brutal tactics in her way.
+In the New 52, Helena Wayne is reintroduced after twenty years later on Earth-2 in the new DC Continuity.
+Helena's origin as Batman and Catwoman's daughter remains intact. and she maintained some ties to the Bertinelli version of the character, displaying a willingness to use more brutal tactics in her way.
 Before Helena become Huntress on this Earth, Helena was Robin of Earth-2.

 Major Story Arcs